JoachimLaviolette/equipment-upgrades-resource-calculator-horizon-forbidden-west/README.md

 ![Cropped screenshot example](./cropped_screenshot_example.png)
 2. The program extracts the upgrade costs from cropped screenshots via text extraction techniques.
 2 text extraction engines can be used:
 - Google Cloud Vision
+- Easy OCR
 - Tesseract OCR (_still WIP_)
 3. The program cleans up the extracted text so it can be processed easily
 4. The program computes the total cost per resource (shards are omitted, I assume you will have enough 😉)
-5. The program writes a compilation table with the total costs per resource in a markdown file (see `output/results/total_costs_per_resource.md` file after execution), which looks like this *(in French)*:
+5. The program writes a compilation table with the total costs per resource in a markdown file (see `output/{extraction_engine}/results/total_costs_per_resource.md` file after execution), which looks like this *(in French)*:

 | Ressource         | Total       |
 |-------------------|-------------|